 INBC employs approximately 210 staff members throughout our region in WA and ID.
 These dedicated professionals are the backbone of the organization.
 This section summarizes the responsibilities of the functional areas within the organization.

 Donor Recruitment is primarily responsible for ensuring the long term viability of our donor base and recruits enough donors to our fixed sites and mobile drives to maintain an adequate supply of blood for our hospital customers.
 Recruitment is comprised of four major areas of responsibility: education, recruitment, retention and recognition of blood and platelet donors.
 The Recruitment team includes field Recruiters, Telerecruiters (recruiting via phone), and support staff who collectively recruit donors, establish blood drives, and educate the community on the importance of maximizing their blood donations.

-The P/CEO reports directly to the Board of Directors, is responsible for all INBC activities, which includes: financial, operational and regulatory requirements and activities.
-The P/CEO represents the organization as appropriate in its relationships with various community organizations, contributors and supporters, government officials, national and regional industry organizations, and other constituencies.
+The President reports directly to the Board of Directors, is responsible for all INBC activities, which includes: financial, operational and regulatory requirements and activities.
+The President represents the organization as appropriate in its relationships with various community organizations, contributors and supporters, government officials, national and regional industry organizations, and other constituencies.

 Senior Executive Management:

 The senior executive management team includes the P/CEO, Medical Director, and Vice President of Support Services.